Shikhar Dhawan: Indian Premier League

 Dhawan was selected captain of the Sunrisers Hyderabad team prior to the start of the 2013 Champions League Twenty20 tournament.
-He was later replaced by Darren Sammy as captain of Sunrisers Hyderabad in the 2014 Indian Premier League.

 Dhawan was retained by Sunrisers Hyderabad for the 2017 Indian Premier League.
 He scored 479 runs in 14 matches at an average of 36.84 in the tournament.
 His side were knocked out by the Kolkata Knight Riders in the playoffs.

 In the 2018 IPL Auction, Dhawan was bought by Sunrisers Hyderabad for ₹ 5.2 crores using their RTM (right to match) card.
 In the 2018 Indian Premier League, he scored 497 runs, his side finished runners-up after losing to Chennai Super Kings in the final.
 He was traded to Delhi Capitals for the 2019 season.
-For Dhawan's performances in the 2019 IPL season, he was named in the Cricinfo IPL XI.
+For Dhawan's performances in the 2019 IPL season, he was named in the ESPNcricinfo IPL XI.
 On 20 October 2020, Dhawan became the first batsman in the history of Indian Premier League (IPL) to score back-to-back hundreds and on the same day, he became the fifth batsman to cross the 5000 runs mark in the Indian Premier League (IPL) after David Warner.
 Dhawan, 34, is the 3rd in the list of top run scorers in IPL 2020.
-Shikhar Dhawan has completed 600 runs in IPL 2020.
+Dhawan completed 600 runs in IPL 2020.

-Dhawan has joined KL Rahul in reaching 600 runs this IPL 2020 edition.
+Dhawan joined KL Rahul in reaching 600 runs in the IPL 2020 edition.

 He scored 587 runs in IPL 2021, finishing fourth in the orange cap list.

 In the 2022 IPL Auction, Dhawan was bought by the Punjab Kings for ₹ 8.25 crores.
 On 25 April 2022 in a match against the Chennai Super Kings, Dhawan accomplished 2 big milestones.
 He played his 200th match of the Tata IPL and achieved the 6000 run milestone becoming the 2nd player to do so after Virat Kohli.

-Dhawan has been announced as the new skipper of Punjab Kings, replacing Mayank Agarwal for the 2023 edition.
+Dhawan had been announced as the new skipper of Punjab Kings, replacing Mayank Agarwal for the 2023 edition.

-Endorsements

-Dhawan has endorsement deals with the following brands: